 End Sub

-How to Create Application & System Modal MsgBox Using VBA in Excel
+How to Create an Application & System Modal MsgBox Using VBA in Excel

-- To create a MsgBox as System modal you can use the following code.
-To do that, copy the code into your module.
+- To create a MsgBox as a System modal, use the following code in the module.

 Sub System_Modal()